digital-medicine/ndemobil-website/content/publication/journal-article/index.md

               Conclusions
               The present study demonstrates the user-centered development of a guideline-based {mHealth} app for {CVD} prevention.
 Beta-testing and a preliminary usability study were used to further improve the {HerzFit} app until its official release.

 tags:
 - Source Themes
+featured: false

+title: 'Evaluation of the gamified application {KIJANI} to promote physical activity in children and adolescents: A multimethod study'
+authors:
+- Laura Willinger
+- Florian Schweizer
+- Birgit Böhm
+- Daniel A Scheller
+- Stephan Jonas
+- Renate Oberhoffer-Fritz
+- Jan Müller
+- Lara Marie Reimer
+date: '2022-09-17T00:00:00Z'
+doi: '10.1177/20552076241271861'

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
+publication_types: ['article-journal']

+# Publication name and optional abbreviated publication name.
+publication: In *DIGITAL HEALTH*

+abstract: 'Objective Digital approaches have the potential to make activity promotion attractive and age-appropriate for children and adolescents. {KIJANI} is a mobile application aiming to increase physical activity ({PA}) in youth via gamification and augmented reality.
+This study investigates the user experience with {KIJANI} through a multimethod approach.
+Approaches {KIJANI} is based on the concept that virtual coins can be earned through {PA}, for example, in the form of collected step counts.
+With these coins, blocks can be bought, which can be used to create virtual buildings and landscapes and integrate these into the players real-world environment via augmented reality.
+To evaluate the user experience, participants played {KIJANI} in groups of three for 25 min.
+Afterwards {KIJANI} was evaluated qualitatively with one-on-one semi-structured interviews as well as quantitatively with standardized questionnaires.
+Results Overall, 22 participants (12.6 ± 1.7 years, 6 girls) were included in the study.
+The overall game concept and realization were well received by the target group.
+Study participants did have various and creative ideas for the further development of {KIJANI}.
+The majority ( n = 16) thought that using {KIJANI} would increase their {PA} level.
+User experience based on the {UEQ} scale was (mean ± {SD}): attractiveness (1.78 ± 1.82), perspicuity (2.15 ± 0.680), efficiency (0.67 ± 1.25), dependability, (1.21 ± 0.93), stimulation (1.24 ± 1.78), and novelty (1.27 ± 1.34).
+Conclusion With these insights, a further step has been taken in the participatory development of {KIJANI}.
+Apps like {KIJANI} appear to be suitable for {PA} promotion in children and adolescents.'

+tags:
+- Source Themes